Caitlyn Jenner to critics: ‘I move on’ she says in interview

 The 71-year-old Jenner — who won the men's Olympic decathlon in 1976 and decades later became a reality TV star and transgender woman — announced her candidacy about two weeks ago in a written statement on Twitter.
 Since then, her campaign has been slow to unfold.

-Prior to the interview, she has been active on Twitter and has posted a video and other materials on her website.
-Thus far, Jenner, calls herself a “compassionate disrupter,” has provided only a rough sketch of how she would manage the nation’s most populous state.
+Prior to the interview, she has posted on Twitter and released a video and other materials on her website that provided only a rough sketch of how she would manage the nation’s most populous state.

+Jenner calls herself a “compassionate disrupter” but struggled when asked by Hannity to explain the phrase.

+“I was thinking the other day, I think I’m more of a thoughtful disrupter,” she said.
+“I have common sense.”

 The taping took place in an exclusive area.
 Malibu is known as a playground for the wealthy, with sprawling mansions perched above the Pacific.
 It has about 12,000 mostly white residents, and the median value of homes is over $2 million, according to government statistics.